la-haute-societe/craft-restrict-asset-delete/README.md

 ## Using Restrict Asset Delete

-Once the plugin activated, any attempt to delete an asset already linked to any entry will be refused.
+Once the plugin is activated, any attempt to delete an asset already linked to any entry will be refused.
 No configuration needed.

 > **Note:**
-> The plugin wont prevent linked assets within WYSIWYG editors fields from being deleted.
+> The plugin will not prevent linked assets within WYSIWYG editors fields from being deleted.

 ## Restrict Asset Delete Roadmap